enzymefinance/paper/paper.md

 Melon fund as a smart contract that acts as the accountant and custodian.
 Broadly speaking a Melon fund should be capable of

-- accepting subscription and redemption requests,
+- accepting/executing subscription and redemption requests,
 - make orders on an exchange
 - take orders on an exchange
 - receiving management and performance rewards

-A Melon fund is created by triggering the Solidity function version.setupFund(..) on the latest protocol version contract.
+A Melon fund is created by triggering the Solidity function version.setupFund(P) on the latest protocol version contract.
-Where the input parameters are:
+Where the input parameters _P_ are:

 Name | Unit | Description
 --- | --- | ---